goodeggs/resource-schema/README.md

 ```
 This abstracts away a lot of the boilerplate such as building queries, validating values, and handling errors, and allows you to focus on higher-level resource design.

-This provides a layer of abstraction which helps decouple your server from your client.
+Additionally, this provides a layer of abstraction which helps decouple your server models from your client.

 ## Install
 ```